Pamela Koehne-Drube

 What is the ideal chapter length?

 Chapters can also vary depending on whether you want your book to feel snappy and fast-paced or epic.
-Thrillers, YA novels, and cosy mysteries, for instance, tend to have shorter chapters to keep the story moving forward quickly.
-While high fantasy, space opera, and literary fiction might lean toward longer chapters as they have much more world-building to fit into their pages.
+Thrillers, YA novels, and cosy mysteries, for instance, tend to have shorter chapters to keep the story moving forward quickly, while high fantasy, space opera, and literary fiction might lean toward longer chapters as they have much more world-building to fit into their pages.

 Here are some examples of famous works that both fit the average or buck the trend:

 • The Lord of the Rings by J. R. R. Tolkien has an average chapter length of around 7,500 words, which is on the high side, but still within the bounds of average.
 The longest chapter in the book, however, is The Council of Elrond which tallies at over 16,000 words, which is considered very long.
-It’s a fundamental chapter to the plot that includes no scene or time breaks, no varying points of view, and is fundamental to the book’s world-building and character development.
+It’s a fundamental chapter to the plot that includes no scene or time breaks, no varying points of view, and is essential to the book’s world-building and character development.

 • Twilight by Stephenie Meyer has an average chapter length of between 4,000-5,000 words.
 Being set in a single, small town, it requires fewer scene changes, so a lot of the chapter division is set around time jumps or for dramatic effect.